MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 >
 > Currently, customer-managed keys aren't leveraged to encrypt Object detection trained models.
 The training data of those modes stored in Dataverse is using customer managed keys.

 Applying an encryption key is a gesture performed by Power Platform admins, and is invisible to users.
-Users can create, save, use, and include in solutions AI Builder models in exactly the same way they would if the data was encrypted by Microsoft-managed keys.
+Users can create, save, use, and include in solutions AI Builder models in exactly the same way they can if the data was encrypted by Microsoft-managed keys.

 To learn more about the customer-managed key, and get step-by-step instructions to enable customer-managed keys, go to [Manage your customer-managed encryption key](/power-platform/admin/customer-managed-key).
 This enables you to leverage the single enterprise policy created on the environment to secure AI Builder models.